All SEO should start with an SEO Audit. You need to arm yourself with information, after all, big data sets you free!

 Is latent semantic indexing used in preference to repetition of main keywords?

-Is the page written to be an ‘authority’ page on the topic?
+Is the content written to be an ‘authority’ page on the topic?

 Is the page HTML W3C compliant?